theggelund/ScenarioRunner/README.md

 # Scenario Runner (sr)

-You could use a shell script, it's more advanced or you could just use scenario runner
+You could use a shell script, it's more advanced or you could use scenario runner.

 Install with
 ```pip install scenario-runner```